yellowmessenger/documentation/docs/platform_concepts/appConfiguration/service-now.md

 ## Example

-Let's say that in **ServiceNow**, you want to look for a ticket in Requests using the ticket number.
+Let's say that you want to fetch a ticket's information in **Requests** using the ticket number.

 1. Add a [prompt node](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#docusaurus_skipToContent_fallback) and collect the ticket number value in a variable.